 - Alcohol wipes

 - Antibacterial gel

-These first aid supplies should be able to temporarily address any and all minor problems, like sprained appendages, splinters from carrying old wooden furniture or cuts and scrapes.
-Anything that goes beyond these minor injuries would warrant more serious medical attention.
+These first aid supplies should be able to temporarily address most minor problems, like sprains, splinters, and cuts and scrapes.
+Remember, anything beyond a minor injury warrants more serious medical attention.

-Most moving-related injuries occur from people lifting more weight than they can carry or not knowing the correct way to pick up and move heavy boxes or heavy pieces of furniture.
+Most moving-related injuries occur from people lifting too much weight or not using the proper lifting technique.
 It's important to be equipped with the right moving materials and know the correct methods for carrying heavy furniture and big boxes.

-- Trying to carry or lift something that is too heavy for you is a good way to hurt your back.
+- Trying to carry or lift too much weight is a good way to hurt your back.
 It can also lead to other injuries to yourself and others.

-- It's important to get help from others when you move, so the weight that you have to carry when you are loading and unloading the moving truck can be evenly distributed amongst a team of people.
+- Get help from others when you move, so the weight that you have to carry when you are loading and unloading the moving truck can be evenly distributed amongst a team of people.
 You can always hire movers to help you out with a DIY move.